alkhe/jewel/README.md

 var doc = new Jewel.Viewport();

-All of the "onload" procedures can be placed in the Jewel.Load callback.
+//All of the "onload" procedures can be placed in the Jewel.Load callback.

 Jewel.Load = function() {
 	var btn1 = new Jewel.Button();